andrewtavis/kwx/.github/CODE_OF_CONDUCT.md

 the latter party, and for the former if no community leader has been given the specific responsibility to oversee community conduct.

-Within source code, the contact can be found in a corresponding CoC_CONTACT file.
+Within source code, the contact for those responsible for community conduct can be found in a corresponding CoC_CONTACT file.
 All complaints will be reviewed and investigated promptly and fairly.

 All community leaders are obligated to respect the privacy and security of the reporter of any incident.